durnik-ivo/IQAExtractor/README.md

 - [IQADI.awk](./IQDI.awk) - delocalization indices

 ### Usage:
-- each script comes with USER EDIT SECTION, which needs to be set
+- each script comes with **USER EDIT SECTION**, which needs to be set
 - in terminal, scripts can be run as:
 ```
 awk -f IQEne.awk